UNSSOR: Unsupervised Neural Speech Separation by Leveraging Over-determined Training Mixtures: Experimental setup

 We designate the first microphone as the reference microphone, and use the time-domain signal corresponding to $X_1(c)$ of each speaker $c$ for metric computation.
-The evaluation metrics include signal-to-distortion ratio (SDR)~\cite{Vincent2006a}, scale-invariant SDR (SI-SDR)~\cite{LeRoux2019}, perceptual evaluation of speech quality (PESQ)~\cite{Rix2001}, and extended short-time objective intelligibility (eSTOI)~\cite{H.Taal2011}.
+The evaluation metrics include signal-to-distortion ratio (SDR) \cite{Vincent2006a}, scale-invariant SDR (SI-SDR) \cite{LeRoux2019}, perceptual evaluation of speech quality (PESQ) \cite{Rix2001}, and extended short-time objective intelligibility (eSTOI) \cite{H.Taal2011}.
+SI-SDR and SDR evaluate the sample-level accuracy of predicted signals, and PESQ and eSTOI are objective metrics of speech quality and intelligibility respectively.
+For all the metrics, the higher, the better.